 "I don't understand.
 What-how did-?"
 Joey finally separated their hands and moved it to his shoulder.
 "I told you that wasn't all I had done."
 Chase gaped.
 "Not as fun as joining a gang, but I'd say time travel is pretty exciting."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, deathanddespairqueenWrite a Review